Teach Geoscientific Thinking

-Resources for learning more about teaching geoscientific thinking
+See specific strategies for teaching geoscientific thinking to:

 - Read accounts from faculty about how they incorporate geoscientific thinking into their teaching.